boeni-industries/aico/docs/architecture/architecture_overview.md

 **Frontend App**

 The frontend app is a Flutter application that provides a user interface for interacting with AICO.
 It is built using the Flutter framework and the Dart programming language and provides a responsive and intuitive interface for users to interact with AICO.

+**Modelservice**

+The modelservice is a minimal REST-based subsystem that provides a unified API gateway to foundational large language model (LLM) inference, initially integrating with Ollama.
+It abstracts direct model runner access, ensuring modularity, security, and future extensibility for additional foundational models.
+The service manages Ollama as a native binary subprocess with automatic installation and lifecycle management.

 **Admin UI**
 The admin UI is a web application that provides a user interface for managing the system.
 It is built using the React framework and provides a responsive and intuitive interface for developers and advanced users to manage the system.